vuejs/eslint-plugin-vue/docs/rules/attribute-hyphenation.md

 - `"always"` (default) ...
 Use hyphenated name.
 - `"never"` ...
 Don't use hyphenated name except the ones that are ignored.
 - `"ignore"` ...
-Array of ignored names
+Array of ignored names.
+- `"exclude"` ...
+Array of exclude tag names.

 ### `"always"`